RNLFoof/ZachsStupidImageEffectsLibrary/README.md

 # Zach's Stupid Image Library

 Functions I made for a larger, stupider project.
-I figured it would make more sense to seperate them.
+I figured it would make more sense to separate them.

 If you actually decide to use this:
 1) What?
 Are you stupid?